 Sharing is caring as the saying goes.
-Nifty ways to get small talk going can be found on more and more tables every day, and on a planetary scale this surely helps people create new relationships or add depth to existing ones.
+Nifty ways to get small talk going can be found on more and more tables every day, and this sure helps people to add some depth to their relationships.

 A tea brand in the Netherlands, I noticed, started printing diverse questions on the little paper handles of their packaged tea: great conversation starters about topics you otherwise may not ever discuss.

-One super simple way we were introduced to consisted of a collection of a few physical objects, which each represented a category in life.
-The items and a possible representation:
+One simple and effective way we were introduced to, consists of a bag containing a few physical objects, which each represented a category in life.
+The items and their representation:

-Other important ingredients in sharing are compassion, attention, interest.. all in an individual mix, depending on family or group culture and your personal preferences.
+Important ingredients in the process of sharing are compassion, attention, interest.. all in an individual mix, depending on family or group culture and your personal preferences.

-The most necessary component to have relationships grow is time.
+But perhaps the most necessary component to have relationships grow is time.
 Setting a few minutes aside for sharing at the family dinner table will grow your relationships.
-To get past the typical answer on the question “how was your day?”, simple conversation starters might just do the trick.
+Simple conversation starters will help you get past the typical answer on the question “how was your day?”.

 Feel free to use the icons below if that helps sharing.